There are several different types of psoriasis. The symptoms may be better at times and then worse during a flare.

 One complication of psoriasis is the risk of developing uveitis, an inflammation within the eye.
 It is rare, but it can cause inflammation, dryness, and discomfort.
-It can have a drastic effect on the eyesight, if not treated
+Without treatment, it can have a drastic effect on the eyesight.

-Topical antibiotics may be used to treat infection, and patients are usually prescribed oral corticosteroids, such as prednisone, to reduce inflammation.
+Topical antibiotics can treat any infection.
+Doctors usually prescribe oral corticosteroids, such as prednisone, to reduce inflammation.

-Using topical steroids on the eyelid can cause serious side effects.
+Using topical steroids on the eyelid can lead to serious side effects.
 The steroid can enter the eye and cause problems such as cataracts and glaucoma.
-It's important to follow a doctor's recommendation exactly in using topical or oral steroids.
+It is important to follow a doctor's recommendation exactly, when using topical or oral steroids.

 Anyone with symptoms of psoriasis, especially on the eyelids, should see a doctor.
-Often, patients see their family practitioner and may be referred to a skin specialist, or dermatologist.
+A family doctor may refer the person to a skin specialist, or dermatologist.

-People already diagnosed with psoriasis should see a doctor if their condition worsens or they have worrisome medication side effects.
+People who have a diagnosis of psoriasis should see a doctor if their condition worsens, or if they have worrisome medication side effects.

-While there isn't a cure, psoriasis treatments and home care measures can offer some relief.
-Cortisone creams and exposing the skin to small amounts of natural sunlight can provide significant help.
+There is no cure for psoriasis, but treatments and home care measures can offer some relief.
+Using cortisone creams with a doctor's supervision and exposing the skin to small amounts of natural sunlight can provide significant help.

-In some cases, a special steroid medication made for use around the eyes may be used to treat scaling.
-A doctor must carefully supervise the treatment because eyelid skin can be easily damaged.
+In some cases, a special steroid medication for use around the eyes can treat scaling.
+A doctor must supervise the treatment carefully, because eyelid skin is easily damaged.

-Protopic ointment or Elidel cream is the preferred method of treatment for psoriasis around the eyes.
-These medications are not steroids but have an effect on the immune system.
+Protopic ointment or Elidel cream is suitable for treating psoriasis around the eyes.
+These medications belong to the drug class of topical calcineurin inhibitors.
+They are not steroids.
+Instead, they affect the immune system.

 Home remedies and self-care

-- Gently washing the eyelids with cool water and a sensitive skin or baby shampoo may relieve irritation.
+- Gently wash the eyelids with cool water and a sensitive skin or baby shampoo to relieve irritation.

 Treatments to avoid

-Topical steroids applied to the eyelid can get in the eye and cause serious side effects.
-Topical steroids can cause glaucoma and cataracts.
+Using topical steroids can increase the risk of glaucoma and cataracts.
 A person with psoriasis of the eyelid should consult with their doctor about treatment options.

 Living with psoriasis of the eyelid

-Makeup can reduce the appearance of redness and scales.
-Makeup designed for sensitive skin is a good choice.
+Makeup can reduce the appearance of redness and scales, but people should choose makeup for sensitive skin.

-For people with psoriasis, getting an eyebrow piercing poses the risk of getting psoriasis in the eyebrow.
-Psoriasis can be caused by trauma to the skin such as a cut, bruise, and piercings or tattoos as well.
+For people with psoriasis, eyebrow piercing increases the risk of getting psoriasis in the eyebrow.

 A person with psoriasis may want to speak to a doctor about getting a piercing or tattoo.